MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/testapplication.md

 This section provides all the steps necessary to create a new package containing binary files, for uploading and testing on Test Base.
 If you already have a pre-built .zip file, you can see [Uploading pre-built Zip package](uploadApplication.md), to upload your file.

 > [!IMPORTANT]
-> If you do not have a **Test Base** account, you will need to create one before proceeding, as described in [Creating a Test Base account](createAccount.md).
+> If you don't have a **Test Base** account, you'll need to create one before proceeding, as described in [Creating a Test Base account](createAccount.md).

 ## Create a new package

-In the [Azure portal](https://portal.azure.com/), go to the **Test Base** account for which you will be creating and uploading your package and perform the steps that follow.
+In the [Azure portal](https://portal.azure.com/), go to the **Test Base** account for which you'll be creating and uploading your package and perform the steps that follow.

 In the left-hand menu under **Package catalog**, select the **New package**.
 Then click the first card **‘Create new package online'** to build your package online within 5 steps!